Want to know what to do in Sanur Beach when visiting Bali this year?

 Nusa Lembongan is one of three islands that make up the Nusa Penida district.
 This is a day trip destination that will provide you with beautiful scenery and adventure.

 The only way to get to Nusa Lembongan is by boat from Sanur or another nearby piere.
+But don’t worry, you’ll be sure to find a friendly local who will take you out on their fishing boat, just be sure to leave them a nice tip.

 15. Sea Turtles